Pour Over Coffee Using the Nee Coffee Dripper

 The Nee Coffee Dripper is a porcelain manual coffee brewer.
-If you are looking for a simple way to make a single cup of coffee this brewer might be right for you.
-To make pour-over coffee you will need a kettle to heat water and a #2 size paper filter.
-I also recommend a kitchen scale to weigh both the coffee and the water.
-If you don’t have a scale, don’t be concerned, you can still make a great cup of coffee with the Nee Coffee Dripper.
+This brewer might be right if you want a simple way to make a single cup of coffee.
+To make pour-over coffee, you will need a kettle to heat water and a #2 size paper filter.
+I also recommend a kitchen scale to weigh the coffee and the water.
+If you don’t have a scale, don’t be concerned; you can still make a great cup of coffee with the Nee Coffee Dripper.

 #1 Heat Water and Insert Filter